notlesh/stephen-shelton-resume/README.md

 Download the latest PDF version of my resume [here](https://github.com/notlesh/stephen-shelton-resume/releases/download/0.1/StephenSheltonResume.pdf).

+It is also hosted on Heroku at [resume.brewcraft.org](http://resume.brewcraft.org).

 ## Why HTML?

 Writing my resume in HTML seemed like a more structured and maintainable approach than keeping up with various documents in a traditional word processor.
 Initially this was just an experiment, but so far it seems effective.